maxiH137/master-thesis/README.md

 The main functions for FedAVG evaluation are LeakageAVG_local.py and LeakageAVG_mult.py.
 It is necessary to include the dataset, train the models from the TAL repository and integrate the breaching repository before starting experiments.
 In these scripts config files of the breaching repository are used and need to be adjusted accordingly.
-For example the noise and clipping can be adjusted in the breachin repository config.
+For example the noise and clipping can be adjusted in the breaching repository config.

-Leakage_mult.py (FedAVG Multi User)
 The command to execute the scripts are:
 - <p>Leakage.py --./configs/leakage/wear_loso_deep.yaml --batch_size 100 --trained </p>
 - <p>LeakageAVG_local.py --./configs/leakage/wear_loso_deep.yaml --batch_size 100 --trained True --num_data_points 500 --num_data_per_local_update_step 100 --num_local_updates 5</p>